 To make it easy to share and to set up, Paper Castle is free and does not require a login.
-It is a web-app and can be run through any browser, meaning it can be used on an iPad, PC or phone.
+It is a web-app and can be run through any browser, meaning it can be used on an iPad, PC, or Chromebook.
 The app can be used with a touch screen or a mouse.
-You will need working sound.
+Students will need headphones.
 If the sound is not working on an iPad, make sure Silent Mode is disabled.